-We will charge a fixed fee for this service.
+We will charge a fixed fee for this service (subject to our Terms & Conditions).
 The fee payable will be based upon the property value and the size of the mortgage being obtained.
 Although we will be acting solely for the mortgage provider it is the borrower who will be liable to pay our fees.

 What you need to do?

 We welcome the opportunity to discuss acting on behalf of banks, building societies or other mortgage providers.
 In the first instance, please telephone Mr Raymond Crudgington (head of Commercial Property) for an initial informal discussion.